 According to a forecast update from research firm Canalys, the worldwide smartphone shipments are expected to grow 5% year over year by the end of 2016.
 Even though the global smartphone market is slowly heading towards saturation, smartphone shipments are slated to reach over 1.4 billion units in 2016.
 Large markets like West Europe and North America are expected to return to growth albeit, single digit percentage, in the second half of 2016, essentially due to the newer version of Apple iPhone that is expected to be released in September.
+However, the sales of Apple iPhone is expected to disappoint as it continues to struggle in China.

 According to the research team of Canalys, Asia Pacific is holding the crown to be the most promising smartphone market.
 The smartphone shipments in the region are estimated to go up by 13% in 2016 as compared to the last year.
 India and Philippines are the green pastures for the smartphone manufacturers as the smartphone penetration in these countries are low.
 No wonder, the annual growth of smartphone shipments in India and Philippines are estimated to increase 21% and 26%, respectively in 2016.

 The Canalys estimation on worldwide smartphone shipments in 2016 looks reasonable as the another research firm, IDC, has also estimated a 3.1% annual increase in 2016.
 The IDC report also highlights that in this smartphone market, devices powered by the Google Android are expected to grow 6.2% in 2016 with 1.24 billion shipments.
 The Android-powered smartphone shipments will further increase to 1.57 billion units by 2020.
-On the contrary, Apple’s iPhone shipments would plummet by a considerable 2% mark in 2016 from the previous year.
+On the contrary, the sales of Apple iPhone would plummet by a considerable 2% mark in 2016 from the previous year.
 Apple has already posted two consecutive dismal quarters, and the firm has to reform itself to regain its prestige.

 Why is Apple Losing Grounds to Android?